 Nuclear Medicine Technologist

-- The Postgraduate Diploma in Health Science Medical Imaging (Nuclear Medicine) issued by the University of Auckland.
+- Postgraduate Diploma in Health Sciences in Medical Imaging (Nuclear Medicine pathway) issued by the University of Auckland